 Rumored to be one of the most haunted castles in Ireland, the grounds of Malahide Castle are stunning.

-Visit Malahide Castle while on one of our Dublin tours!
+Visit Malahide Castle while on our 8 Day Northern Ireland Self-Drive Tours!

 Ross Castle is situated within Killarney National Park, just outside Killarney.
 Originally home to Chieftain O’ Donoghue Ross, Ross Castle in Killarney was built in the 15th century.

 One of the most majestic castles in Ireland, Ross Castle sits on Lough Leane.
 It is known as one of the last strongholds of significance to fall to Cromwell’s forces, back in 1650.

 The castle is open to visitors from April right through to October & you can stroll around the grounds throughout the year.
 One of Killarney’s biggest tourist attractions, this is one of the castles in Ireland that is definitely worth a visit!

 Visit Ross Castle whilst visiting Killarney on one of our self-guided Kerry Way Hike Tours!